 Elder financial abuse is a major problem in the U.S. and often goes unnoticed by friends and family of victims for quite some time.
 Many regulatory authorities are doing what they can to minimize the abuse, and various resources like the American Banker Association and the National Adult Protective Services Association provide helpful tips for seniors, as well as family and friends, to spot the signs of elder financial abuse.

-If you suspect you or a relative may have been the victim of elder financial abuse, contact a securities attorney right away.
-Securities attorneys at Kurta Law can evaluate your case for free and pursue an aggressive strategy for financial recovery.
+If you suspect you or a relative may have been the victim of elder financial abuse, contact an elder fraud lawyer right away.
+The elder financial abuse attorneys at Kurta Law do not collect fees unless they win and will pursue an aggressive strategy for financial recovery.
 Call 877-600-0098 or email info@kurtalawfirm.com.